St Catherine's School, Toorak

 St Catherine's School is an independent and non-denominational Christian day and boarding school for girls, located in Toorak, an inner south-eastern suburb of Melbourne, Victoria, Australia.

 Established in 1896 as Castlemaine Ladies' College, the school has a non-selective enrolment policy.
-As for 2006 the school catered for approximately 730 students from pre-school to Year 12, including 80 boarders, on a 2.9 hectare campus.
+As of 2025, the school caters for approximately 760 students from pre-school to Year 12, including approximately 40 boarders, on a 2.9 hectare campus.
 Boarding students come to St Catherine's from country Victoria, interstate and overseas.

-St Catherine's is a member of the Junior School Heads Association of Australia (JSHAA), the Alliance of Girls' Schools Australasia, the Association of Independent Schools of Victoria (AISV), the Australian Boarding Schools Association, and a founding member of Girls Sport Victoria (GSV).
+St Catherine's is a member of the Junior School Heads Association of Australia, the Alliance of Girls' Schools Australasia, the Association of Independent Schools of Victoria, the Australian Boarding Schools Association, and a founding member of Girls Sport Victoria.

-In August 2005, a scandal was brought upon the school when the then principal was found to be having unethical relations with students.
-It took over 2 years to find a replacement.
-In October 2007, Sylvia Walton AO was appointed as the twelfth principal of St Catherine's School.